jangde/Predicting_Credit_Card_approvals/README.md

 target value is 1.
 Probabilities are always between 0 and 1, so the output will more closely match the target value range than linear regression.

-We finished with the machine learning model to predict if a person's application for a credit card would get approved or not given some information about that person.
+I finished with the machine learning model to predict if a person's application for a credit card would get approved or not given some information about that person.
 The model, we built was able to predict the outcome of a credit application with 85.21% accuracy which was significantly better performance than the baseline